jamieweavis/gus/README.md

 ## Configuration

-When you run `gus` for the first time a `.config/gus.toml` file is created in your home directory.
+When you run `gus` for the first time a `~/.config/gus.toml` file is created.
 This file is used by gus to store your git users and is prepopulated with a your current git user.

 As this is a Rust project, the config file is in [TOML](https://toml.io/en/) format.
 The config file is structured as follows: